austincunningham/fh-sync-server-client/README.md

     sync ready
     Sync no error on startup

-To run the client open _index.html_ in a browser when the server is running
+To run the client open _./public/index.html_ in a browser when the server is running

 You won't see anything running in the browser until you check the developer tools (ctrl/shift/i) Check the network tabs and console tabs to see sync in action.